 “Everyday Ambassador” is a movement for critical thinking and reflective action on individual public service and global citizenship in a digital age.
 Our online content is brought to you by the following team of passionate, dedicated team members.

 Chex Yu: Social Media Manager

-Chex is our voice on Twitter and Facebook, engaging followers and friends and sparking meaningful conversations in the virtual world.Chex is a rising junior at UNC-Chapel Hill double majoring in Mathematics and Economics with a minor in Scientific Entrepreneurship.
+Chex is our voice on Twitter and Facebook, engaging followers and friends and sparking meaningful conversations in the virtual world.Chex is a rising senior at UNC-Chapel Hill double majoring in Mathematics and Economics with a minor in Scientific Entrepreneurship.
 She is a true tarheel deeply passionate about global health and developmental economics, and aims to enact change in these fields with quality scholarship and an entrepreneurial spirit.
 The craziest thing she has ever done was backpack across India all by herself, and she is waiting for something else to beat that!

 Meg VanDeusen: Partnerships Manager

 Meg creates and fosters our Partnerships with volunteer and study abroad organizations.
 We feature regular posts from our Partner organizations, and offer support integrating EA principles into their programs.
 Please reach out to Meg if you are interested in working together as a Partner.